myNBGcode/E-commerceEnterprise/README.md

 The payment should be successful

-### **Scenario 5:** Failed _transaction using a wrong CVC number with 3DS authentication successful_

-Create a hosted session with the above card details, except in this case use &quot;102&quot; as a CVC number which is an invalid number for this test card.
-Then provide the session ID to execute a pay call.

-After rendering the ACS emulator from the response choose &quot;Authentication Successful&quot; and press &quot;Submit&quot;

-The payment should be declined

 For each of the above transactions you can confirm the result from the merchant administrator page  (see screenshot bellow) using the reference number you provided.

 ![reporting2](images/reporting.png)